polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 This folder contains the most commonly used Bootstrap modal windows, allowing for most common scenarios when you need to display modal windows to your users.
 There are three basic windows, which are incrementally built on top of each other.
-The "base" window used, is always *[sys42.windows.modal]*, which is the window all the others are built upon.
+The "base" window used, is always *[sys42.windows.modal]*, which is the window the others are built upon.

 * [sys42.windows.confirm] - The most basic window, allowing for user to confirm some action.
 * [sys42.windows.wizard] - Automatically creates widgets from its [_data] segment for you.
-* [sys42.windows.modal] - Advanced version, allows you to inject custom widgets into its modal body.
+* [sys42.windows.modal] - Advanced version, allows you to inject any custom widgets into its modal body.

 ## [sys42.windows.confirm] - A modal confirmation window